suggap

 The Seven Year Itch

-The Seven Year Itch is a 1955 American romantic comedy film directed by Billy Wilder, from a screenplay he co-wrote with George Axelrod from the 1952 three-act play.
-The film stars Marilyn Monroe and Tom Ewell, who reprised his stage role.
-It contains one of the most iconic pop-culture images of the 20th century– Monroe standing on a subway grate as her white dress is blown upwards by a passing train.
-The titular phrase, which refers to a waning interest in monogamous relationship after seven years of marriage, has been used by psychologists.
+The Seven Year Itch is a 1955 American romantic comedy film directed by Billy Wilder, who co-wrote the screenplay with George Axelrod.
+Based on Axelrod's 1952 play of the same name, the film stars Marilyn Monroe and Tom Ewell, with the latter reprising his stage role.
+It contains one of the most iconic pop culture images of the 20th century, in the form of Monroe standing on a subway grate as her white dress is blown upwards by a passing train.
+The titular phrase, which refers to waning interest in a monogamous relationship after seven years of marriage, has been used by psychologists.

 Plot